Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no

 Check with the restaurant for the current prices and check xe.com for the current exchange rate.
 Because the value of Argentine pesos fluctuates so wildly, I recommend contacting Kalma Resto for the current prices beforehand.

 Other top-rated Ushuaia restaurants include Puerto Pirata Aldea de Pescadores, Restaurant Orange, and Restaurante Le Martial.

 Ushuaia is a fun city to explore for a day or two.
 The population is about 60,000, but 50 years ago it was closer to 5,000.
 In short, the city of Ushuaia is a new city, a young city, and a city built around the demand for tourism.
 The population swells during the southern hemisphere’s summer months (December to March).

 Walk around main street and downtown Ushuaia, take photos, and enjoy the colorful homes and street art.
 Sit in cafes and enjoy some coffee with medialunas (little Argentine croissants).
-If you’re looking to do shopping, Ushuaia is one of the better places to find outdoor gear and souvenirs in Argentina.
+If you’re looking to do shopping, Ushuaia is one of the better places to find outdoor gear shops and souvenir shops in Argentina.